developer-onizuka/what_is_RDMA/README.md

           |          |
           +----------+ 0x00000000
 ```
 Step 4.
 DMA Engine starts fetching the PTE#1 from certain space from host memory so that it can know where it does DMA.
 Then, DMA Engine can copy between NIC and user space without addtional copys.
 But how does the user space understand the completion of copy without kernel interventions ???
-This is a new problem while we  don't use kernel function which we call "interrupts".
+This is a new problem while we  don't use kernel features which we call "interrupts".
 ---
 ```
           Physical Memory